rails/rails/guides/source/api_app.md

   [`stale?`](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F)
   check in your controller, and Rails will handle all of the HTTP details for you.
 - HEAD requests: Rails will transparently convert `HEAD` requests into `GET` ones, and return just the headers on the way out.
-This makes `HEAD` work reliably in all Rails APIs.
+This makes `HEAD` work reliably on all Rails APIs.

 While you could obviously build these up in terms of existing Rack middleware,